StephaneTrebel/funcprolib/README.md

 // => Maybe(Nothing)
 ```

-But, like me and any other sane coder, you want to do something in case the flow failed and you end up with a Maybe(Nothing), So you can chain your flow with `orElse` which will have the double advantage of letting you:
+But, like me and any other sane coder, you want to do something in case the flow failed and you end up with a Maybe(Nothing), So you can chain your flow with `chain` which will have the double advantage of letting you:

 - Invoke a callback in case something went wrong
 - Unwrap the resulting value out of the Maybe monad if everything went right